Subscribe

 However, cookery automation does not necessarily mean cooking meals on demand.
 The APRIL robot, for example, seeks to bring restaurant quality to mass produced food.
 Traditional mass production methods reduce quality of food due in part to the large batch sizes.
 By using a KUKA robot to cook in smaller batches, the inventors claim that the quality of the food is better.

 Compared to the other stages of the food supply chain, cookery and delivery robots are still in their infancy.
-However, it is undeniable that robotics is changing the food industry.
+However, it is undeniable that robotics and automation in the food industry is changing.

 Which application areas do you think will be most important in the next five years?
 What do you think of robotic pizza delivery?
 Would you buy a robotic chef?
 Tell us in the comments below or join the discussion on LinkedIn, Twitter, Facebook or the DoF professional robotics community.